 rm(expom)

-We are interested in how exposure affects health outcomes, so let’s define which meta data variables are our exposure variables of interest.
+We are interested in how the exposome affects health outcomes, so let’s define which metadata variables represent exposure variables.

 # Grab exposure variables